[Day8] Read Rust Atomics and Locks - Cell, RefCell

 Let's compare the following two functions:

-In addition, Since Cell can’t directly let us borrow the value it holds, we need to move a value out (leaving something in its place), modify it, then put it back, to mutate its contents:
+In addition, Cell can’t directly let us borrow the value it holds.
+We need to move a value out and leave something in its place in advance, modify it, and then put it back to mutate its contents:

 • std::cell::RefCell

-• Unlike Cell, it allows you to borrow its contents (call borrow() or borrow_mut())
+• Better than Cell, it allows you to borrow its contents (call borrow() or borrow_mut())

 References